AdobeDocs/experience-manager-64.en/help/assets/using/ux-improvements.md

 ---
-title: DO NOT PUBLISH | User Experience Improvements
-seo-title: DO NOT PUBLISH | User Experience Improvements
+title: User experience enhancements in Assets
+seo-title: User experience enhancements in Assets
 description: This article describes the user experience improvements in AEM 6.4 Assets.
-seo-description: User experience improvements in AEM 6.4 Assets
+seo-description: Usability improvements in AEM 6.4 Assets.
-uuid: 223e5197-c3a1-4d3f-a9a4-c1d7b369fe32
+uuid: 8b1a4b62-cf04-4711-bed7-7130128c3374
 contentOwner: asgupta
-discoiquuid: 95549141-55c4-4365-8901-349a3153a379
+discoiquuid: 133c89e5-f481-4fd6-9ca2-2e5fe19f18fa
 index: y
 internal: n
 snippet: y
 ---

-# DO NOT PUBLISH | User Experience Improvements{#do-not-publish-user-experience-improvements}
+# User experience enhancements in Assets{#user-experience-enhancements-in-assets}

 This article describes the user experience improvements in AEM 6.4 Assets.

-Adobe Experience Manager (AEM) 6.4 Assets includes several UI improvements that provide a seamless user experience, improve productivity, and increase the speed with which you can create/manage your go-to-market content (content velocity).
+AEM 6.4 Assets includes several usability improvements that provide a seamless user experience and improves productivity.
+The increase in the speed with which you can create/manage your go-to-market content improves the content velocity of the business.

-The UI is more responsive, which helps you efficiently manage a large portfolio of assets.
+The interface is more responsive, which helps you efficiently manage a large portfolio of assets.
 You can quickly search, display, sort, and smoothly scroll through a long list of items.

 You can personalize the various views - Card, List, and Column views.
 For example, you can configure the size of thumbnails you want displayed in the Card view.
 For the List view, you can configure the level of detail you want to display for assets in the list.
 AEM 6.4 Assets includes a new Tree view that lets you conveniently navigate through the Assets repository and find your assets.

-The following sections explain the UI enhancements in greater detail.

 ## Lazy loading {#lazy-loading}

-When you browse/search for assets in AEM 6.4 Assets, upto 200 assets are displayed in the UI at a time.
+When you browse/search for assets in AEM 6.4 Assets, up to 200 assets are displayed at a time.
 You can scroll through the results faster, which is especially useful when browsing through a long list of results.
-Because a significant numer of assets are loaded at a time, the browsing experience is smooth.
+Because a significant number of assets are loaded at a time, the browsing experience is smooth.

-If you tap/click an asset to review its details page, you can return to the results page simply by tapping/clicking the Back button on the toolbar.
+If you tap/click an asset to review its details page, you can return to the results page simply by tapping/clicking the Back button in the toolbar.

 ## Card view improvements {#card-view-improvements}